smatechnologies/opcon-acs-sdk-docs/docs/protocols.md

 }

 ```
-The IntegrationProtocol must implement the **IIntegrationProtocol** interface.
+The **IntegrationProtocol** class must implement the **IIntegrationProtocol** interface.
 The class constructor should include the **ILogger Logger** interface that writes log messages to the **SMAApiAgentNetcom.log** file in the SAM/Log directory.

 The class must contain the **InitialStatus** and **Status** methods.
 In each case the methods accept the **IConfig** interface which provides the ACS agent configuration information.
-When referencing the configuration information, the actual name value in the line pf code integrationConfig?Config.**apiUrl**.ToString() is the name of the resource defined in the schema definition.
+When referencing the configuration information, the actual name value in the line pf code integrationConfig?Config.**apiUrl**.ToString() is the name of the resource defined in the **IntegrationSchemaGeneration** class definition.